dennyzhang/quantcodedenny.com/README.md

-QuantCode: The Toolkit for Engineering-Driven Traders This project targets the overlooked, yet lucrative, niche of long-term traders with engineering backgrounds.
+QuantCode: The Toolkit for Engineering-Driven Traders.

+This project targets the overlooked, yet lucrative, niche of long-term traders with engineering backgrounds.
 It provides a transparent, customizable system to move beyond pre-packaged signals and build your own quantitative strategies using the power of large language models (LLMs).

-# Top Scenarios It Would Target
+# Targeted Scenarios
 - Alpha Generation: Converting qualitative data from SEC filings, earnings calls, and news into quantifiable signals for backtesting and strategy development.

 - Risk Analysis: Automating the identification and classification of financial, regulatory, and operational risks mentioned across thousands of documents.